dossyb/bookish/README.md

 * Change the "Go back" button so it returns to homepage view at the same scroll point. (remember how far the user scrolled down the page)
 * Add more details to book object such as new book form fields, page count etc.
 * Expand book details page functionality.
-* Add an edit page similar to the new book form that allows a user to edit the book details.
-* Add ability to delete a book from the user's bookshelf.
 * Clean up console log errors and warnings
 * Add cookies to remember user settings
-* Add a back-end (at least a DB).
 * Add user account functionality and authentication
 * Add social media elements such as being able to view other user's bookshelves and interact with them in some form.